 29. Long Wavy Hair with Middle Part

-Boys don’t need short haircuts; longer hair has become a popular option because it creates a relaxed aesthetic and doesn’t need regular trips to the barber for touch-ups.
-Long hair looks great on all textures, but long wavy hair with a middle part is appealing because the texture makes the most basic cut interesting.
-At the same time, the middle part keeps the hair out of the eyes and draws attention to the face.
+Long boys haircuts have become an increasingly popular for good reason.
+With longer hair, boys can create a relaxed aesthetic that doesn’t require regular trips to the barber for touch-ups.
+While long hair looks great on all textures, long wavy hair with a middle part has become particularly enticing for many boys.
+This particular hairstyle adds intrigue as the texture of the hair makes even the most basic cut interesting.
+Additionally, the middle part keeps the hair out of the eyes and naturally draws attention to the face.

 30. High and Tight

 A boy’s fuss-free hairstyle that requires almost no style time is the high and tight.
-Inspired by the military, this cut is short and neat, often faded or entirely shaved at the sides, with more length on the top of the head.
+Inspired by the military haircut, this hairstyle is short and neat, often faded or entirely shaved at the sides, with more length on the top of the head.
 There are several variations of the look, but the classic approach creates a neat and masculine appearance that is perfect for various occasions and will likely be considered appropriate for school and sporting activities.

 31. High Fade with Quiff